magiccodingman/Magic.IndexedDb/README.md

 | `GetById<TResult>(object key)` | Get a record of type `TResult` by its primary key. |
 | `Where<T>(Expression<Func<T, bool>> predicate)` | Query method to allow complex query capabilities for records of type `T`. |

+# Where Query Capabilities Documentation

+This documentation explains the various query capabilities available in the `Where` method.
+The `Where` method provides a way to filter collections or sequences based on specific conditions.
+It allows the use of standard operations, string comparison functions, and case insensitive string comparisons.

 ## Where Method MagicQuery syntax